Migrant rescue on the high seas | Pictures | Reuters

 Migrant rescue on the high seas

-Mamahba, 17, from Guinea is covered with thermal blankets aboard the former fishing trawler Golfo Azzurro of tmore

-Sub-Saharan migrants are seen aboard an overcrowded raft, as one of them uses a bucket to remove water from thmore

-Sub-Saharan migrants rest aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Open Armore
+A migrant reacts aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Open Arms after more

-Nadia, 42, from Morocco cries while praying next to her son Sofian, 24, following a rescue operation.
-REUTERS/more

-A migrant, covered with a thermal blanket, gazes at the sea aboard the former fishing trawler Golfo Azzurro ofmore

-A migrant is helped by rescuers during a rescue operation by the Spanish NGO Proactiva Open Arms.
-REUTERS/Giormore

-A wounded migrant reacts as he is carried by two fellow migrants during a rescue operation.
-REUTERS/Giorgos Momore

-Sub-Saharan migrants are seen aboard an overcrowded raft during a rescue operation.
-REUTERS/Giorgos Moutafis
+104 sub-Saharan migrants are seen aboard an overcrowded raft as a rescuer (R) of the Spanish NGO Proactiva Opemore

-Alaedba, 20, from Senegal, sits aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Omore
+Mata, 23, who's from Nigeria, tries to recover after fainting during a rescue operation of 104 sub-Saharan migmore

+Migrants are covered with thermal blankets following a rescue operation of 104 sub-Saharan migrants aboard an more

 下一个